Nexusoft/LLL-SQL/README.md

 # Graphing Database Semantics

 The Datachain in the LLD can contain mappings to other keys associated with a JOIN operation, significantly improving the performance of JOIN queries.
 This will enable foreign keys and relational models to be joined while retaining Sequential Read Performance.
 JOIN is a wonderful operation for SQL, but very resource intensive.
-We intend this architecure to make JOIN queries fast and efficient, potentially reaching 50-100k JOIN operations per second.
+We intend this architecure to make JOIN queries fast and efficient.